pltommasino/BikeStoreDB/README.md

 > The customers table stores customer’s information including first name, last name, phone, email, street, city, state and zip code.

 4. Order_items
 > The order_items table stores the line items of a sales order.
 Each line item belongs to a sales order specified by the order_id column.
 A sales order line item includes product, order quantity, list price, and discount.
+Order_status= 1: Pending, 2: Processing, 3: Rejected, 4: Completed

 5. Orders
 > The orders table stores the sales order’s header information including customer, order status, order date, required date, shipped date.
 It also stores the information on where the sales transaction was created (store) and who created it (staff).
 Each sales order has a row in the sales_orders table.
 A sales order has one or many line items stored in the order_items table.